 Is there any difference between insurance companies?

 Insurance companies must follow state laws, but within those laws they price coverage based on their own underwriting rules and guidelines.
 One insurance company may look at your driving record for five years, another only for three.
-The surcharge for a speeding ticket may raise your insurance by 10 percent with one carrier but only 5 percent with another.
+Or, one may hike your rates a lot more than another for a moving violation.
+For example, CarInsurance.com data show that the surcharge for a speeding ticket may raise your insurance by 31 percent with one carrier but 19 percent with another.

 You should shop around and get quotes from several carriers.
 Make sure you are comparing apples to apples -- the same coverages with each insurer -- and check the reliability and financial stability of the insurance carrier.